yujuhong/kubernetes/docs/proposals/container-runtime-interface-v1.md

   stop container C --> remove container C --> delete sandbox Foo
 ```

-Kubelet is reponsible for creating, starting the containers based on the
+Kubelet is responsible for creating, starting the containers based on the
 pod-level restart policy.
 E.g., if container C dies unexpectedly, Kubelet
 will simply create and start the container again in sandbox Foo.

 Kubelet is also responsible for gracefully terminating all the containers
 in the sandbox before deleting the sandbox.
-If Kubelet chooses to delete the sandbox
+If Kubelet chooses to delete
-with running containers in it, those containers may be forcibly deleted.
+the sandbox with running containers in it, those containers may be forcibly
+deleted.

-### Updates to Sandbox or Containers
+### Updates to PodSandbox or Containers

 Kubernetes support updates only to a very limited set of fields in the Pod
 Spec.
 These updates may require containers to be re-created by Kubelet.
 This